Free Settler or Felon

 Hunter Valley convicts and passengers arriving on the Jane

 The Jane was a teak built, coppered and copper-fastened vessel.
-She was the next convict ship to leave Ireland for New South Wales after the departure of the Palambam in March 1831.
+She was the next convict ship to leave Ireland for New South Wales after the departure of Palambam in March 1831.

 On 21st April 1831, 128 male prisoners were embarked from the hulk.
 Among their number were rapists, murderers, thieves and deserters.
 Some were also convicted of rioting and abduction.